COSC-Lab/napari-fast4dreg/README.md

 ## Contributing

 Contributions are very welcome.
-Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.
+Just send me an E-mail: marcel.issler@kuleuven.be or directly submit a pull request.

 ## License